hyprwm/hyprland-wiki/pages/Nix/_index.md

 ### Upgrading

-In order to upgrade, you can run
+In order to upgrade all your packages, you can run
 ```sh
 $ nix profile upgrade '.*'
 ```
-in order to upgrade all your packages.

 Check the
 [nix profile](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-profile.html)
 command documentation for other upgrade options.